 Disruptive Discussions at The Library

-Matt Marsh has a background in behavioural sciences & user-centered innovation, and is recognised internationally for his trademarked people-shaped approach to new product and service innovation.
-Matt is expert at providing innovation teams with the missing customer perspective that helps correctly link new forms of product and service to successful commercialisation.
-Matt is Creative Director at Firsthand Experience, a visiting professor at Ravensbourne, a Design Associate within the British Government’s Technology Strategy Board, and serves on the Professional Affairs Board of the Institute for Human Factors and Ergonomics.
+Matt Marsh’s background in behavioural sciences & user-centred innovation contributes towards his international reputation for a trademarked people-shaped approach to new product and service innovation.
+Matt is an expert in providing innovation teams with that special ingredient – a customer perspective – so as to gain a 360 degree view of the journey between product or service to its successful commercialisation.
+Matt is Creative Director at Firsthand Experience, a visiting professor at Ravensbourne University, a Design Associate within the British Government’s Technology Strategy Board, and serves on the Professional Affairs Board of the Institute for Human Factors and Ergonomics.